neuropacs/SlicerNeuropacs/README.md

 1. Obtain an API key

+2. Select a path to store existing orders, defaults to "Documents" folder (only need to do this once - this path should never change)

-2. Enter your API key and press "Validate"
+3. Enter your API key and press "Validate"

 This will validate your API key with the neuropacs™ servers and start a new session.
 If there are existing jobs, the table will also be populated.

-3. Select a DICOM dataset from the dropdown list.
+4. Select a DICOM dataset from the dropdown list.

 For instructions on how to upload a DICOM datasets, refer to Slicer 3D documentation.

-4. Select "Run analysis" to begin the upload and analysis process.
+5. Select "Run analysis" to begin the upload and analysis process.

-5. Once started, your order will automatically appear in the table below.
+6. Once started, your order will automatically appear in the table below.

-6. Once your order is completed, the option to download will become availble in PNG, TXT, JSON, or XML format.
+7. Once your order is completed, the option to download will become availble in PNG, TXT, JSON, or XML format.

-7. Refresh the DICOM dataset dropdown and table by selecting the "Refresh" button.
+8. Refresh the DICOM dataset dropdown and table by selecting the "Refresh" button.

 ### Installing Locally